-Directory Information

-Directory Information is defined as student's name, student identification number, address, parent's telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, height and weight (if a member of an athletic team), dates of attendance, date of graduation, awards received, honor rolls, and/or scholarships.

-Photographs, Audio, Video, or Electronic Images

-This applies to photographs, audio, video, or electronic images of my student to be used by Columbus City Schools for exhibition, public display, publication, publicity materials, advertising, a news media story, video, audio, or other electronic media, such as the Internet, television, CD-ROM, or DVD.
-I understand that my student's first and last name may also be used with such display except that only my student's first name will be used on the District website, or by entities outside the District.

-Original Works of Art and Written Materials

-This applies to original written materials, artwork, or other work created by my student for external exhibition, public display, publication, publicity material, advertising, a news media story, video, audio, or other electronic media, such as the Internet, television, CD-ROM, or DVD.
-I understand that my student's work and first and last name may also be shared with organizations or entities outside the District, such as COSI.
-NOTE: If consent is denied, such denial shall not apply where the student's material is incorporated into a greater or larger body of work (such as a student's voice in a choral recording).

-Quoted Statements

-This applies to prepared statements given by my student with possible identification by first and last name, to be used for the purpose of publications, news stories or interviews about the District.

-Written Letters

-This applies to participation in letter writing assignments as part of the educational experience to people outside the school district (e.g. pen pals, thank-you letters, letters to authors, or letters to public officials).
-Such letters may include the student's first and last name and may include other personally identifiable information about the student.

-School

-Parent or Guardian Signature

-E-mail Address
+Directory Information Please check the appropriate selection per each.
+Directory Information is defined as student's name, student is address, parent's telephone number, date and place of birth, I give consent. participation in officially recognized activities and sports, hei a member of an athletic team), dates of attendance, date of g received, honor rolls, and/or scholarships.
+I do not give consent for the District to release directory information.
+Photographs, Audio, Video, or Elect This applies to photographs, audio, video, or electronic image used by Columbus City Schools for exhibition, public display, materials, advertising, a news media story, video, audio, or oth such as the Internet, television, CD-ROM, or DVD.
+I understar es of my student to be , publication, publicity ner electronic media, I give consent for use inside of the school only.
+I give consent for use inside and outside of school. first and last name may also be used with such display exceptions first name will be used on the District website, or by entities of ot that only my student's I do not give consent.
+Original Works of Art and Written Materials, artwork, or other work of for external exhibition, public display, publication, publicity manews media story, video, audio, or other electronic media, stelevision, CD-ROM, or DVD.
+I understand that my student's vaname may also be shared with organizations or entities outsic COSI.
+NOTE: If consent is denied, such denial shall not apply material is incorporated into a greater or larger body of work voice in a choral recording). created by my student naterial, advertising, uch as the Internet, work and first and last de the District, such as where the student's I give consent for use inside and outside of school.
+I give consent for use inside of the school only.
+I do not give consent.
+Quoted Statements This applies to prepared statements given by my student with by first and last name, to be used for the purpose of publicat interviews about the District.
+I give consent.
+I do not give consent.
+Written Letters This applies to participation in letter writing assignments as pexperience to people outside the school district (e.g. pen peletters to authors, or letters to public officials).
+Such letters may first and last name and may include other personally identified the student. als, thank-you letters, y include the student's I give consent.
+I do not give consent.
+Print Student Name Student Signature Student ID Number School Parent or Guardian Signature E-mail Address